1 Year Part-time

 On completion of the course students will be able to:

-- formulate an advanced knowledge base to promote the safe and comprehensive provision and coordination of evidence based care within the contemporary perioperative environment
+- formulate an advanced knowledge base to promote the safe provision and coordination of evidence-based care within the perioperative environment

 The Graduate Certificate in Perioperative Nursing is a one year course, consisting of four 10-week terms.

 Students will need to complete 4 units – 1 core, 1 specialty and 2 electives.
 One unit is studied per term.

 Approximate hours of study are 12 – 15 hours per week.